 For the first time in human history, a majority of people in the world live in urban areas.
 Over the next quarter-century, the global urban population is projected to grow from three billion to five billion – advancing at an annual rate almost twenty times faster than rural areas.
 For the foreseeable future, metropolitan areas will account for an increasing share of global population growth and economic activity.

 Urban Studies is the interdisciplinary effort to answer this question, and to disentangle the paradoxical invisibility and centrality of cities in human affairs.
-At the University of British Columbia, Urban Studies was launched in 1971, and is supported by faculty in Geography, Art History, Sociology, History, Classical, Near Eastern and Religious Studies, the School of Architecture, and the School of Community and Regional Planning.
-Although not a degree program, Urban Studies at UBC allows students to pursue urban-oriented electives as part of their chosen majors.
+At the University of British Columbia, Urban Studies was launched in 1971, and is supported by faculty in Geography, Art History, Sociology, History, Classical, Near Eastern and Religious Studies, Gender, Race, and Social Justice, the School of Architecture, and the School of Community and Regional Planning.
+The Urban Studies Minor allows students to explore a wide range of urban themes in combination with their chosen major.

 As the roster of “millionaire” cities – places with at least a million inhabitants – continues to grow, attending to the economic, cultural, and social issues of the world’s “urban future” has assumed an integral place on the policy agenda.
 Academics and activists alike have sought to identify and respond to specific urban social justice questions, creating a networked and international community of urbanists.